TCKAN:A Novel Integrated Network Model for Predicting Mortality Risk in Sepsis Patients: Methods

 \subsection{Implementation}

 In our research, we implemented and trained our model using the TensorFlow framework.
+During the training process, we systematically optimized several key parameters to improve the model's performance including learning rate, batch size and number of iterations.
 We utilized the Adam optimizer to update model parameters and employed a learning rate decay strategy to dynamically adjust the learning rate, enhancing the model's convergence stability.
 To address the significant imbalance between positive and negative samples, we applied oversampling techniques to maintain a consistent ratio of these samples across training, validation, and test sets.
 This method effectively mitigated model bias toward the majority class, thereby enhancing its generalization capabilities on imbalanced datasets.
 Moreover, we adopted five-fold cross-validation to validate the model's stability and generalizability.
 By dividing the dataset into five mutually exclusive subsets, using one for validation and the remaining four for training—and repeating this process five times—we ensured the model's consistent performance across various data splits.
 To prevent overfitting, we incorporated Dropout layers and monitored the validation set performance using early stopping techniques, halting training when no further reduction in validation loss was observed.